MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/custom-game-servers.md

  `-ABSLOG=<log_file_path>`.

 Once your build is ready, it needs to be packaged as a zip file.
 As with the command line parameters, you will have the opportunity to specify the build path and executable name in the build settings.
-By default, this is **gameserver.exe** (an executable by this name, at the root of the structure in the zip).
+By default, this is `gameserver.exe` (an executable by this name, at the root of the structure in the zip).

 This is the executable which will be called to start the server instance.
 It will be monitored throughout the lifetime of the instance, to ensure accurate tracking of available servers.

 It is *also important* to make certain that your server build exits once the last player leaves the session, for two reasons:

 1. First, the game server hosting service in PlayFab does not terminate game server instances explicitly.
-2. Second, the log file(s), as well as any other output files specified, are collected in **S3** by our game server hosting service only when the instance ends.
+2. Second, the log file(s), as well as any other output files specified, are collected in S3 by our game server hosting service only when the instance ends.

 Once ready, the complete zip file can then be uploaded in the PlayFab Game Manager in the **Servers**->**Builds** tab, or uploaded to the URL you get back from a call to [GetServerBuildUploadUrl](xref:titleid.playfabapi.com.admin.customservermanagement.getserverbuilduploadurl).

 > [!NOTE]
-> If you are using the URL to upload the build, the **Content-Type** of the upload should be **application/x-zip-compressed**.
+> If you are using the URL to upload the build, the Content-Type of the upload should be application/x-zip-compressed.
 If you upload your build via the URL (as part of an automated build process, for example), you'll need to next call [AddServerBuild](xref:titleid.playfabapi.com.admin.customservermanagement.addserverbuild), in order to complete the basic setup for it, and make it available in the Game Manager.
-In addition to the command line and executable path, the values you can set are (using the **API** call property names).
+In addition to the command line and executable path, the values you can set are (using the API call property names).

 ### API property names

-- **ActiveRegions** – The regions in which this server should run (ex: **USCentral**, **EUWest**).
+- **ActiveRegions** – The regions in which this server should run (ex: USCentral, EUWest).
 - **Comment** – Any comments you want to tag onto the build (to show up in the Game Manager).
 - **MaxGamesPerHost** – The maximum number of instances of the game server which can be active on one virtual machine (or hardware) instance.